DCS-training/DH-RSE-SummerSchool/RStudio/Readme.md

   - For​ **Windows** ​ click on ​ **install R for the first time.** ​Then ​ **download R for Windows** ​and follow the installation widget.​ ​If you get stuck follow this video tutorial ​https://www.youtube.com/watch?v=GAGUDL-4aVw
   - For​ **Mac** ​ Download ​ **the most recent pkg file** ​and follow the installation widget.
 If you get stuck follow this video tutorial https://www.youtube.com/watch?v=EmZqlcKkJMM
-  - For ​ **Linux** ​go on the correspondent subfolder and follow the normal path you do for installing new softwares.
+  - For ​ **Linux** ​go on the correspondent subfolder and follow the normal path you do for installing new software.
 If you are using Ubuntu you can follow this guide ​https://www.youtube.com/watch?v=kF0-FH-xBiE

 - Once R is installed you can install R studio (R interface)